christophernicolaus/GT_ELK_Stack_In_Azure/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers protect against Distributed Denial-of-Service attacks (DDoS attacks).
-The advantage of a jump box is that you can control all traffic by forcing the traffic into one central point, ie the jumpbox.
+The advantage of a jumpbox is that you can control all traffic by forcing the traffic into one central point, i.e. the jumpbox.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.